jonnguyen12/CS50-Summer2015/README.md

 The assignments for Computer Science 50 - Intro to CS at Edx.org.

-The course is from the awesome David Malan at Harvard University.
+The course is from the awesome David Malan and the staff at Harvard University.

 Code is written by Phuc Nguyen for sharing with other fellows.